dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 ##### Understanding the Record Editor

-If you’re no longer using ClickFunnels, and you created a website with a web hosting service, like Wix, point your site to the new service.
+If you're no longer using ClickFunnels, and you created a website with a web hosting service, like Wix, point your site to the new service.
 There are two ways to do this:

- - Change the name servers to your new service, which allows them to manage your domain’s DNS (similar to how it was set up with ClickFunnels).
+ - Change the name servers to your new service, which allows them to manage your domain's DNS (similar to how it was set up with ClickFunnels).
 **OR**
 - Your new hosting service will share the DNS records you need to add to DNSimple.

-We won’t know what records are needed from the content host.
-You’ll need to contact the host, and request them.
+We won't know what records are needed from the content host.
+You'll need to contact the host, and request them.
 You can use this template:

 > I am using DNSimple to manage my domain's DNS.
 I recently created a site using your company.
 Please share the DNS records I need to add to DNSimple to have what I created shown on my website.